 Computer user support specialist, deskside support technician, helpdesk/service desk support specialist, field service technician, end-user support specialist

-Not Sure This Degree Is Right for You?
+Not Sure This Associate's Degree in Information Technology Is Right for You?

-Not Sure Which Technology Program Is Right for You?
+Not Sure Which Online Technology Program Is Right for You?

 A good place to start is to ask yourself what aspect of technology interests you most.
-If software development and creating apps and websites sounds exciting to you, our Computer Science, Data Analytics, Software Application Development or Web Programming may be the best path for you.
+If software development and creating apps and websites sounds exciting to you, our Computer Science, Data Analytics or Software Application Development may be the best path for you.

 Would you rather manage technology and lead day-to-day operations?
 Then our Cyber Security, Information Technology, Information Technology Management or Network Systems Administration may be the best place for your skill set.

-We’ve made advancing your IT career easier by offering Information Technology courses that fit into a busy, working schedule.
+We’ve made advancing your IT education easier by offering online Information Technology courses that fit into a busy, working schedule.
 You’ll experience practical, hands-on opportunities in your courses, which will prepare you to succeed across a wide range of industries.
-Our cutting-edge curriculum is also designed to help prepare students to earn in-demand industry certifications, including CompTIA® A+ (parts 1 and 2), CompTIA Security+, CompTIA Network+ and Microsoft® MSA Windows 10.
-Rasmussen College will reimburse you for up to three exam application fees.2 When you’re ready to advance your education even further and are interested in gaining valued management skills, you can transfer your Associate’s degree credits into our Bachelor’s degree in IT Management.
+Our cutting-edge curriculum is also designed to help prepare students to earn in-demand industry certifications, including CompTIA® A+ (parts 1 and 2), CompTIA Security+, CompTIA Network+ and Microsoft® Windows 10 MD-100.
+Rasmussen University will reimburse you for up to three exam application fees.2 When you’re ready to advance your education even further and are interested in gaining valued management skills, you can transfer your Associate’s degree credits into our online Bachelor’s degree in IT Management.

 Computer User Support Specialist